 So I hope this has whetted your appetite for the upcoming 18 days of festivities and that you’re hungry for more as I’ll be blogging throughout the festivities to bring you lots of carnival flavours, frolics and fun!
 Leave a comment to let me know what your favourite part of the festivities is and make sure you pop back to check up on the menu of carnival celebrations.
 And in the meantime, I hope you’ve got your mask ready and your costume finished as we have some partying to do!

-Carnevale 2015 in Venice runs from Saturday 31st January to Tuesday 17th February 2015.
-(Dates will differ from year to year depending on when Lent and Easter fall so check calendars before you plan travel.)
+Carnevale 2018 in Venice runs from Saturday 27th January to Tuesday 13th February 2015.
+(Dates will differ from year to year depending on when Lent and Easter fall so always check calendars before you plan travel.)

-Saturday 31st January – 6pm Opening of the Carnival with the first showing of “The Magic Banquet – A Gourmet’s fairytale in Venice” water show along the Rio of Cannaregio with an encore at 8pm
+Saturday 27th January 2018 – 6pm Opening of the Carnival with a water show along the Rio of Cannaregio and an encore at 8pm

-Sunday 8th February – Flight of the Angel
+Sunday 4th February 2018 – 12pm Flight of the Angel in St Mark’s Square

-Tuesday 17th February – Flight of the Lion, proclamation of the Mary of Carnival 2015.
+Tuesday 13th February 2018 – 5pm Flight of the Lion, proclamation of the Mary of Carnival.

 In addition, the carnival program includes the “Most beautiful mask competition” and touring shows in St Mark’s Square during the day and musical events at the Arsenale every night from Saturday 7th to Tuesday 17th February.